 Turnstone Biologics Corp. (the "Company" or "Turnstone") is a clinical stage biotechnology company focused on developing new medicines to treat and cure patients with solid tumors.
 Turnstone is pioneering a differentiated approach to tumor infiltrating lymphocytes ("TILs"), a clinically validated technology for treating solid tumors.
 The Company is developing next generation TIL therapies by selecting the most potent and tumor reactive T cells ("Selected TILs").
-The Company has initiated two Phase 1 clinical trials for its lead Selected TIL product candidate, TIDAL-01, for the treatment of breast cancer, colorectal cancer, uveal melanoma and other non-cutaneous and cutaneous melanomas.
+The Company has three ongoing Phase 1 clinical trials for TIDAL-01, including a multi-site trial for the treatment of colorectal cancer, head and neck cancer, and uveal melanoma, and two investigator sponsored trials with H. Lee Moffitt Cancer Center and Research Institute, Inc., ("Moffitt"), across colorectal cancer, head and neck cancer, and uveal melanomas.
+The Company's headquarters are located in San Diego, California.